AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 ## Step 5 - Additional step when importing recipients {#step-5---additional-step-when-importing-recipients}

-The next step of the import wizard lets you select or create the folder in which data will be imported, automatically map imported recipients with a (new or existing) list, and subscribe recipients to a service.
+The next step of the import assistant lets you select or create the folder in which data will be imported, automatically map imported recipients with a (new or existing) list, and subscribe recipients to a service.

 ![](assets/s_ncs_user_import_wizard05_1.png)